Written by: Felicity Flores

 Estimates Of Einstein’s IQ During His Life

-The primary outcome of my research on Einstein’s IQ score in his lifespan was a LIFE magazine article published on 12 November 1945.
-The article titled “Yale Prodigy” talks about 14-year-old Merril Kenneth Wolf, the youngest graduate from Yale University.
-The magazine reported that he had an IQ score of 182, “which is only 23 points lower than Einstein’s”.
+The primary outcome of my research on Einstein’s IQ score over his lifetime was a LIFE magazine article published on 12 November 1945.
+The article, titled “Yale Prodigy,” talks about 14-year-old Merril Kenneth Wolf, the youngest graduate from Yale University.
+The magazine reported that he had an IQ score of 182, “which is only 23 points lower than Einstein’s.”
 This means Einstein’s IQ had to be around 205.

 Well, LIFE was inconsistent with Einstein’s IQ.
 In 1954, the magazine published an approximation of score 192 as Einstein’s IQ in an article named “A Little, Lonely Genius” about a child prodigy in 1954.